U.S Stock Edge Higher - UrduPoint

 U.S. stocks managed to end higher on Monday as the latest data and Fed official comments support investors' optimism

-NEW YORK, (UrduPoint / Pakistan Point News - 19th Apr, 2023 ):U.S. stocks managed to end higher on Monday as the latest data and Fed official comments support investors' optimism.
+NEW YORK , (UrduPoint / Pakistan Point News - 25th Apr, 2023 ):U.S. stocks managed to end higher on Monday as the latest data and Fed official comments support investors' optimism.

 The Dow Jones Industrial Average rose 100.71 points, or 0.30 percent, to 33,987.18.
 The S&P 500 added 13.68 points, or 0.33 percent, to 4,151.32.
 The Nasdaq Composite Index increased 34.26 points, or 0.28 percent, to 12,157.72.